hasanmansur/Mukh-O-Mukhosh/README.md

 # Mukh-O-Mukhosh (Bengali: মুখ ও মুখোশ)

-- A face mask detector model
+- A Convolutional Neural Network model for Face Mask Detection
 - The name Mukh-O-Mukhosh is inspired from the name of the the first Bengali language feature film 'Mukh O Mukhosh' (Bengali: মুখ ও মুখোশ, lit.
 'The Face and the Mask') which was released back in 1956. https://en.wikipedia.org/wiki/Mukh_O_Mukhosh
 - This model will be trained on the dataset created by [prajnasb] [https://github.com/prajnasb/observations]